 A homestyle Chicken Curry to me is one of those no-fail comfort foods that never cease to please.
-They can be made in a million ways, each tasting dramatically different from the other, yet instil that familiar warmth and cosiness that only comes with eating food that’s been cooked with love.
-It doesn’t matter how many times I cook my chicken in the curry form – it rarely ever tastes the same.
-This itself, to me, adds that extra oomph.
+They can be made in a million ways, each tasting dramatically different from the other, yet instil that familiar warmth and coziness that only comes with eating food that’s been cooked with love.

 A few weekends ago, we met up with some close friends of ours after what seemed like ages.
 After a hearty meal at one of our favourite restaurants, we cajoled them over to our home for coffee and cake.
 Don’t you just love it when friends feel like family and you never know how time goes by with them around?
 Well, before we knew it, the coffee mugs were loaded into the dishwasher, the cake crumbs swept cleaned, and Hubby Dear cracked open a bottle of wine.
 I laid out a platter of assorted crackers and some cheese (call me insane, but I always seem to have at least 4 different varieties of cheese in my fridge!) and began slicing and dicing for a quick dinner.

 Dinner.
 On a whim.
 For guests.
 NO. BIG.
 DEAL.